top of page

 • Certificate of Requirement.

 Under certain circumstances, it may be difficult for a property to meet the site condition standards set out by the province.
-In such cases, the property owner has the option to consider developing new standards specific to the property through the preparation and acceptance of a risk assessment.
+In such cases, the property owner can consider developing new standards specific to the property by preparing and accepting a risk assessment.
 This is a technical and scientific examination of the nature and degree of risk defined by the potential contaminant effects within the site-specific situations.

 fisher file